ZerroLovesCode/To-do-application-backend-/README.md

 Contains:

-1. Middle ware that handle authentication, implemented via JWT
+1. Middle ware that handles authentication, implemented via JWT
 2. Database schema for the application (using mongoose)
-3. backend supports CRUD operations.
+3. Backend supports CRUD operations.